-The Webjet Group Code of Conduct is required to be signed by all employees prior to commencing work.
+The Webjet Code of Conduct reinforces the Company's values and is required to be read and acknowledged by all employees prior to commencing work.
 Webjet is committed to operating to the highest standards of ethical behaviour and honesty and with full regard for the safety and health of its staff members, customers, the wider community and the environment.
-Webjet employees must act with integrity and honesty in the day to day performance of their jobs and in any situation where their conduct and behaviour could influence respect for the Company.
+Webjet team members must act with integrity and honesty in the day to day performance of their jobs and in any situation where their conduct and behaviour could influence respect for the Company.
 The Company has adopted policies which commit it to meeting its responsibilities in areas where ethical or legal issues arise.
-The Company is also focused on ensuring a safe place of work for its employees.
-No safety incidents were reported in FY21.
+The Company is also focused on ensuring a safe and respectful place of work for its people.